htilburgs/MMM-MyWeatherForecast/README.md

 * To get your latitude and longitude, you can go to https://www.latlong.net/
 * To get your Pirate Weather API key, you can go to https://pirateweather.net/en/latest/

+## Icons
+The standard icons are free icons from https://www.flaticon.com/ The animated icons are free icons from Meteocons by Bas Milius

 ## Versions
 v1.0.0        : Initial release </br>
 v1.1.0        : Code and CSS optimize </br>